Aljgutier/aljgutier.github.io/posts/Financial Markets/20201231-MarketCycleML.md

 * Second article - [Market Cycle Prediction Model - Data Analysis](https://aljgutier.github.io/posts/Financial%20Markets/20201031-MarketCycleDataAnalysis/).
 * Third article (this article) - [Market Cycle Prediction Model](#introduction).

-In this article, we begin by loading the ML Dataframe developed in the previous article ( [Market Cycle Model - Data - Analysis](https://aljgutier.github.io/posts/Financial%20Markets/20201031-MarketCycleDataAnalysis/)) followed by preparing the ML training and test data.
+In this article, we begin by loading the ML Dataframe developed in the previous article ([Market Cycle Model - Data Analysis](https://aljgutier.github.io/posts/Financial%20Markets/20201031-MarketCycleDataAnalysis/)) followed by preparing the ML training and test data.
 We will then use supervised learning methods to train several tree-based predictive models, including a Decision Tree, Random Forest, and XG Boost classification models.
 XG Boost is the best performing model.
 While training the models, we will select the ML features to optimize predictive performance.
 We consider feature importance and multi-collinearity for selecting the ML features.
 The training performance is measured in the form of Accuracy, Recall, and Precision.

 The ML models achieve a high degree of accuracy, where the XG Boost model achieves accuracy above 99% and recall and precision above 98%.
 Next, the financial performance is gauged with financial backtesting.
 The levels of accuracy achieved are successful for anticipating all historical bear markets going back to 1957.
 The models provide a significant improvement in investment performance when compared to an S&P 500 index.
 In addition to the raw model output, a smoothed prediction is generated to avoid short-term buying and selling, such as sell one day and buy the next.
 A 5-day smoothing is sufficient for eliminating short-term trading over the market history going back to 1957.
 This article and the article series is concluded with a summary of all three articles.